danielclas/nestjs-auth-poc/README.md

 ## Description

-Nest JS example project with local and JWT authorization strategies using Passport
+Nest JS example project with local and JWT authentication strategies using Passport

 ## Installation